The first week of November was more magical than I could have ever dreamed.

 I knew the races started early, but not THIS EARLY.

 I set my alarm for 3am, that way I could be at the Epcot parking lot by 3:45-4:00.
-From there, Timothy dropped me off and I was shuttled to the Magic Kingdom parking lot.
+From there, I was dropped off and I was shuttled to the Magic Kingdom parking lot.
 Disney did their best to keep us entertained with DJ’s and characters, but this was easily my least favorite part of the day.

 We mostly sat around for 2 hours before the race started.
 I think if I had been with a friend it would have been no problem, but I did find myself a little bored (and cold).